AlexandreGrego1/PersonalPortfolioProject/README.md

-* Download CV
+## Download CV

-The dowcload cv page, ofter to a potencial employer to download a printable version of my CV in a tradional form.
+The dowcload Cv page, ofter to a potencial recruiter an option to download a printable version of my CV in a tradional form.
 After click on the button download CV, a target_blank comand will open a new tab mantening the potencial employer on the main portfolio page.

 ## Hambuguer button